freelance, free-spirited, always in search of

 More recently, Louise conceived and designed the book celebrating Shaun Leane’s iconic jewellery for ACC Art Books, directed and designed a publication celebrating Suzy Menkes’ 25 years of fashion journalism for the New York Times (formerly International Herald Tribune) and designed and produced the book for the Metropolitan Museum of Art in New York to accompany the exhibition Jacqueline de Ribes, the Art of Style, published under her own label, lbdeditions.

 Her motto is “print is not dead” and her appetite for new challenges has led her to create and realise her own projects.
-She lives with her architect husband in a light-infused artist’s atelier once the home of Picasso, filled with books, art and mid-century modern design from which she draws daily inspiration.
+She lives with her architect husband in a "case study" house they designed on Spain's Costa Brava, filled with books, art and mid-century modern design from which she draws daily inspiration.